ConsciousMachines/BYOL/README.md

 # Going Furrrther
 - JIT compiler feature, since the expression is already an AST
-- enough library functions to implement language processors, such as those from EOPL or Beautiful Racket or SICP.
+- enough library functions to implement language processors, such as those from EOPL or Beautiful Racket
+- implement the Pie language from Little Typer in here.